My Favorite Murder: Reactions and response

 My Favorite Murder was swiftly syndicated beyond the original Feral Audio site to such places as Google Play Music and iTunes.
 Media reaction to the program has been largely positive, with the phenomenon of the podcast's rapid popularity documented in many outside sources such as BuzzFeed, Rolling Stone, Marie Claire, HuffPost, and Bustle.

 As of October 5, 2016, My Favorite Murder was #10 on the overall iTunes podcast charts and #1 in the comedy category, and has around 450,000 downloads per episode as well as millions of downloads each month.

 Elle invited Hardstark to write about the JonBenét Ramsey case following The Case of: JonBenét Ramsey to discuss her reaction and share her theories on the case.

 On February 21, 2017, The Atlantic published the article titled "How a True-Crime Podcast Became a Mental-Health Support Group" which discusses the "Murderino" community built around taking care of yourself, and how stories of murders have come to help listeners exorcize their fears.

-The show has faced some criticism, notably with regard to their treatment of topics relating to marginalized groups (such as sex workers, people of color, and the LGBTQ+ community) as well as factual inaccuracies.
+The show has faced some criticism, notably with regard to their treatment of topics relating to marginalized groups (such as sex workers, people of color, and the LGBTQ+ community), their prioritization of crimes against white women over crimes against women of color, as well as factual inaccuracies.
 Many episodes include a "Corrections Corner" segment to address criticisms or correct inaccuracies from previous episodes.

 In 2019 Forbes named them #2 on their first-ever ranking of the highest-earning podcasters.
 In 2019, My Favorite Murder earned $15 million.

-Murderinos and fan cult
+Murderinos and Fan Cult

 My Favorite Murder quickly gained a large fan following, including a Facebook group with over 200,000 members as of April 2018, and a Facebook fan page with more than 171,000 followers as of February 2018.
 Of note is the predominance of female listeners and fans, which is consistent with data showing the majority of true crime fans to be female.

 Fans of the show refer to themselves as "Murderinos," which they define as: "Person with a borderline obsessive interest in true crime, and the specific nature and details of disturbing murders."
 The term "Murderino" is loosely inspired by a Ned Flanders line from a Halloween episode of The Simpsons.

 On April 12, 2018 My Favorite Murder announced their new platform for fans called the Fan Cult.
 For a yearly fee, fans are granted access to exclusive merchandise, pre-sale of live show tickets, additional content, and forums.

 In November 2019, My Favorite Murder hosted a weekend-long event called "My Favorite Weekend" in Santa Barbara, California.